Church of Santiago de Mens

 Iglesia de Santiago de Mens is a Romanesque church in Malpica de Bergantiños, Province of A Coruña, Galicia, Spain.
 It was founded in the 12th century, and built in a Romanesque style over a Pre-Romanesque base.
+It was declared Bien de Interés Cultural in 1979.

 Design

 The church is very compact by design and its structure was inspired in the old chapel erected in Santiago de Compostela following the discovery of the Apostle.